Nikeshbajaj/Machine_Learning_From_Scratch/README.md

 import numpy as np
 import matplotlib.pyplot as plt

+#(NO NEED OF THIS)
-# Download trees.py and keep in current directory or give a path (if you know how to)
+#Download trees.py and keep in current directory or give a path (if you know how to)
+#from trees import ClassificationTree, RegressionTree

+##NOW USE spkit library (pip intall spkit)
-~~#from trees import ClassificationTree, RegressionTree~~ from spkit.ml import ClassificationTree, RegressionTree
+from spkit.ml import ClassificationTree, RegressionTree

 # For examples
 from sklearn import datasets